latant/selekt/README.md

 }
 ```

-This solution:
+Advantages:
-- is type-safe
+- The queries are typesafe type-safe
-- keeps the code maintainable.
-For example, when we change Person's birth property's type to String, the queries don't break.
+- The code is more maintainable.
+If Person's birth property's type is changed to String, the queries don't break.
-- the queries are transparent and explain the structure of the data well.
+- The queries are transparent and explain the structure of the data well.
-- there is no need to write additional code, the mapping code generated.
+- There is no need to write additional code, the mapping code generated.
 - The encoder can directly serialize the data without storing it first.